tomtastic/kali-setup/readme.md

 ```

  - tested against kali-linux-2021.2-vmware-amd64
- - apt will download about 600MB of additional packages (mainly seclists!)
+ - apt will download about 600MB of additional packages (mainly seclists and nodejs!)